tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/manageddisks/disks/disks-create-or-update.md

 ```

 ## Remarks
-Copying a disk currently attached to a running VM is supported; however this is a risky operation, because the VM’s cache may not be flushed at the time the copy is performed.
+Copying a disk currently attached to a running VM is supported.
+However this is a risky operation, because the VM’s cache may not be flushed at the time the copy is performed.
 This may result in inconsistent contents.

-For copying a disk from a different subscription, sourceResourceId must be a disk, and the caller must have Azure Resource Manager RBAC access to the source disk.
+For copying a disk from a different subscription, `sourceResourceId` must be a disk, and the caller must have Azure Resource Manager RBAC access to the source disk.